 How much does it cost?

-Upgrading your computer to an SSD drive costs £190 on average.
 The cost depends mainly on the size of your existing hard drive and the amount of data that you have on it.
 The more data you have, the bigger the SSD drive you will need.
+Visit our pricing guide to find out more about the cost of upgrading to an SSD drive.